Mother and Son Find Healing in Cardiac Rehabilitation Close to Home

 You get the benefits of this amazing care and support without having to travel to the big teaching hospitals.

-According to Sandi, the staff at South Shore Hospital tailored the rehabilitation program to accommodate Dan’s small size and get him back on his feet.
+According to Sandi, the staff at South Shore Health tailored the rehabilitation program to accommodate Dan’s small size and get him back on his feet.
 Through monitored exercise and education, Dan regained the confidence he needed to recover and resume a normal lifestyle.

 Last year, at age 18, Dan underwent more heart surgery.
-Because his previous rehabilitative care at South Shore Hospital was so positive, he requested to go back to the program a second time.
+Because his previous rehabilitative care at South Shore Health was so positive, he requested to go back to the program a second time.
 Once again, he had success and enjoyed working with his team close to home.

 As a mother, Sandi watched Dan recover with the help of the Cardiac Rehabilitation Program.
 But in 2012 and 2016, the roles were reversed and she became a patient after suffering a heart attack.